absentmammoth/absentmammoth.github.io/README.md

 - [ ] Fix wrapped titles on longer post titles
 - [x] Fix tags duplicating 'tags:' for each tag
 - [ ] Create some space between post titles and body text for the sake of the tags section (summary scss, posts scss)
+- [ ] Hide tags section if none on post

 #### Consider:
 * Change small-caps weight to 500